 Tanna Island is part of Tafea Province (Vanuatu), covers a total area approx 550 km2 (210 mi2), and has a population of around 30,000.
 The island has length 40 km (25 mi), width 19 km (12 mi), and highest elevation point (Mt Tukosmera) 1084 m (3556 ft) above sea level.

 Cruise ships to Tanna Island dock (anchor) at Lenakel - port town on the western coast.

 Tanna is Tafea Province's most populous island.
-The provincial capital Isangel is on island's west coast, located close to its largest town - Lenakel.
-Almost all of the locals are Melanesians, following more traditional lifestyle than on other Vanuatu islands.
+The provincial capital Isangel is on the island's west coast, located close to its largest town - Lenakel.
+Almost all of the locals are Melanesians, who follow a more traditional lifestyle than on other Vanuatu islands.
 At some of the higher located villages, modern-time inventions are restricted, men wear penis sheaths, women wear grass skirts, kids don't go to schools.

 Tanna Island cruise terminal

 Vanuatu Islands (officially Republic of Vanuatu) is an island nation located in the South Pacific.
 The islands cover a total area of approx 12190 km2 (4706 mi2) and population around 290,000.
 Large cruise ships to Vanuatu Islands dock (anchor) either at Luganville or Champagne Bay (near Hog Harbour, in the northeast part of Espiritu Santo Island).

 The archipelago is of volcanic origin and is situated some 1750 km (1090 mi) east of northern Australia, east of New Guinea, 540 km (340 mi) northeast of New Caledonia, west of Fiji and southeast of Solomon Islands.